A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

-The split into two high level categories, i) the measurement of factors leading to or arising from anthropomorphism and related concepts, and, ii) explorations of how people conceptualise and understand VAs in relation to humans and social interaction, reveals a contrast in concerns and impacts.
-For anthropomorphism and personification concerns are clearer and centre around the way that these behaviours may change people's interactions with devices.
-However, the notion that potentially undesirable outcomes mean that anthropomorphism is a problem to be solved through design is problematic; given the understanding of these responses as part over-learned social routine, part CASA-style subconscious behaviour, it is not clear that widespread understanding of how voice assistants work would effectively counteract the predisposition to treat them as we treat people.
-The deep-seated nature of these responses also challenges the view that anthropomorphism and personification are often associated with incomplete understanding.
-Where this is based on the language of users to and about VAs, such as the use of gendered pronouns, \citeauthor{festerling2021anthropomorphizing} note the difficulty in determining the \textit{actual} meaning of what people say, recommending that ``future research could be more critical of the role of language in anthropomorphism''~\citep{festerling2021anthropomorphizing}.
-A related tension surfaces in the literature around CASA and findings that more human-like devices are automatically read by users as more \textit{capable} devices (i.e. they are expected to display human capabilities~\citep{10.1145/3313831.3376789}).
+The split into two high level categories, i) the measurement of factors leading to or arising from anthropomorphism and related concepts, and, ii) explorations of how people conceptualise and understand VAs in relation to humans and social interaction, revealed a contrast in concerns and impacts.
+For anthropomorphism and personification concerns were clearer and centred around the way these behaviours may change people's interactions with devices.
+However, the notion that anthropomorphism is a challenge to be solved through design is problematic; given the understanding of these responses as part over-learned social routine, part CASA-style subconscious behaviour, it is not clear that widespread understanding of how voice assistants work would effectively counteract our predisposition to treat them as we treat people.